dtudk/pythonsupport-page/docs/internal/documentation.rst

    Once the above steps are completed, you can go to your home page like this: ``https://www.student.dtu.dk/~<your student ID>/`` and view your home page remotely stored.

+5. You can re-iterate as many times as you want on your own branch.
+   But at some point you would like to merge the changes back into the Python support home page.

+   To do this, you should:

+   1. Push your local branch to your *fork*.
+Be sure to name your branch and the remote branch something different than `main`.
+   2. Then goto https://github.com/dtudk/pythonsupport-page/pulls where a green button should appear with your newly pushed branch.

+      Press that and fill in details so others can see what you changed.

+   3. Now wait for somebody with super-powers to merge your fantastic changes!